1.19. Barebox Bootchooser¶

 In many cases embedded systems are laid out redundantly with multiple kernels and multiple root file systems.
 The bootchooser framework provides the building blocks to model different use cases without the need to start from scratch over and over again.

-To make the bootchooser work requires a fixed set of configuration parameters and a storage backend for saving status information.
-Currently supported storage backends are either nv variables or the barebox state framework.
+Making bootchooser work requires a fixed set of configuration parameters and a storage backend for saving status information.
+Currently supported storage backends are either the barebox state framework or nv variables (fallback only, not meant for production, because it’s not power-fail safe).

 boot bootchooser